mansam/fossbox/content/tmr9209-week-4-day-4.md

 Author: tmr9209
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today started by finding the last of the e-mails for our technology contacts, ...
+Summary: Today started by finding the last of the e-mails for our technology contacts, then started sending them all out.
+We have now sent out all of the e-mails, including the questions that we hope to have answered.
+We heard back from DirectMedia Layer, yet wait to hear back from the rest of the technologies.
+I'm very glad that we have contacted these technologies and am excited about hearing their feedback and answers.
+In addition to this, the team did a very good brainstorming session on narrowing d ...

 Today started by finding the last of the e-mails for our technology contacts, then started sending them all out.
 We have now sent out all of the e-mails,